Sales Research Summary: Key Selling Success Factors

 Yet, while most sales managers and team leaders grasp the concept of activity management, skills and knowledge development, etc., far too many feel powerless to help their sales people turn their negative beliefs into positive ones.

 Those who do tackle beliefs and are able to change their sales people's self-limiting beliefs into empowering ones make a remarkable difference to people's achievements and successes.

 Inspiring and encouraging people to strive and aim higher is one of the most significant and yet simple ways to help sales people towards higher levels of performance.

 Metaphor: Rapunzel.
 "Immediately, the witch flew into a great rage and cut off Rapunzel's hair."

-Failing to appoint and develop a sales leadership team that truly nurtures and develops the sales people is catastrophic for any sales organization.
+Failing to appoint and develop a sales leadership team that truly nurtures and develops the sales people is catastrophic for any sales organisation.
 In other words:

 Select and develop sales managers and leaders who can inspire, develop and truly lead the sales people.

-The singlemost common mistake that organizations make is promoting their number one sales person into the role of sales manager, thereby depriving themselves in a single stroke of their best producer and hamstringing their salesforce with an ineffective manager.
+The single-most common mistake that organisations make is promoting their number one sales person into the role of sales manager, thereby depriving themselves in a single stroke of their best producer and hamstringing their sales force with an ineffective manager.